-Base Prospectus means the base prospectus in relation to the Programme dated 15 November 2017, as amended/supplemented from time to time.
+Base Prospectus means the base prospectus in relation to the Programme dated 12 November 2019, as amended/supplemented from time to time.

-Belgian Companies Code means the Belgian Wetboek van Vennootschappen/Code des Sociétés of 7 May 1999 as amended, supplemented and/or replaced from time to time.
+Belgian Companies Code means the Belgian Wetboek van Vennootschappen/Code des Sociétés of 7 May 1999 as amended, supplemented and/or replaced from time to time including, as from its entry into force with respect to the Issuer, the Belgian Wetboek van Vennootschappen en Verenigingen / Code des Sociétés et des Associations of 23 March 2019, as further amended, supplemented and/or replaced from time to time.